 When it comes to industries, Accenture covers the gamut.
 From aerospace and defense to media and entertainment, the firm has taken on performance improvement projects for clients in 40+ industries.
 If you’re prepping for a foray into consulting and want to network effectively, approach someone from Accenture who works with an industry in which you have experience – the firm is very siloed and some practice areas are much more aggressive with hiring than others.

 If you’re joining Accenture with hopes to transition to purely strategic consulting at some point, think again.
 As an unwritten rule, MBB doesn’t directly hire former Accenture consultants.
-You’ll have to spend another couple of years obtaining your MBA or working at an in-between firm to eventually break into McKinsey, Bain, or BCG because your brand will be so associated with technology that the Top 3 firms will think you’re not able to zoom out to the big picture.
+You’ll have to spend another couple of years obtaining your MBA or working at an in-between firm to eventually break into McKinsey, Bain, or BCG.
+This is because your brand will be so associated with technology that the Top 3 firms will think you’re not able to zoom out to the big picture.
 If you’re considering a multi-step process because MBB isn’t right on your horizon, we recommend to our clients to bypass Accenture and shoot for an in-between firm or advanced degree right away.
 Even an internship with Accenture, in this case, could brand you as a technologist and hold you back.
+Remember, Accenture is thought of by MBB as technology, rather than Accenture strategy.

 Now to the nuts and bolts.
 Undergrads are hired in as Analysts, while MBAs are hired in as Consultants.
 The career path from there continues on to Manager, Senior Manager, Managing Director, and eventually Partner.
 The Accenture website has a virtual game that takes you through their career ladder – try it for fun.